chinenual/synergize/docs/getting-started.md

 [Synergia](https://jariseon.github.io/synergia) virtual instrument - a
 chip level emulation of the Synergy.
 Due to the nature of the way they communicate, Synergia and Synergize must run on the same computer.
-Synergize finds Synergia instances via the Bonjour/Zeroconf protocol.

-To enable access to the Synergia VST, select the `Zeroconf VST` option on the Preferences menu.
-Synergize can connect to Synergia only when the `VRAM` button on Synergia is enabled.

-When Synergize needs to connect to a Synergy and the `Zeroconf VST` option is enabled, it will present a list of all available Synergies (both via the local serial port and virtual ones via Synergia).
+When Synergize needs to connect to a Synergy it will present a list of all available Synergies (both via the local serial port and virtual ones via Synergia).
 You can then select which one to connect to.
-If the one you wish to connect to is not included in the selection, click `Rescan` and Synergize will try again.
+If the one you wish to connect to is not included in the selection, click `Rescan` and Synergize will search again.

 A hardware Synergy and one or more instances of Synergia can be running at the same time, but Synergize can only connect to one at a time.